langchain4j/langchain4j/README.md

     - **Ingesting your own data** (documentation, codebase, etc.), so that LLM can act and answer based on your data
     - **Chains**, so that you don't need to write lots of boilerplate code for common use-cases
     - **Structured outputs**, so that you can receive responses from LLM as Java objects
-    - **Autonomous agents**, so that you can delegate tasks (defined on-the-fly) to LLM, and it will do it's best to complete them
+    - **Autonomous agents**, so that you can delegate tasks (defined on the fly) to LLM, and it will do its best to complete them
-    - **"AI Services"**, so that you can declaratively define complex AI behaviour behind a simple API
+    - **"AI Services"**, so that you can declaratively define complex AI behavior behind a simple API
     - **Auto-moderation**, so that you can be sure that all inputs and outputs to/from LLM are not harmful

 ## Use cases